Skip to main content

 EiBi broadcast schedules

-Provided below is the download link to the schedule for the current broadcasting season (B11, winter 2011–2012, from October 30, 2011 through March 24, 2012).
+Provided below is the download link to the schedule for the current broadcasting season (A12, summer 2012, from March 25, 2012 through October 27, 2012).

 Please don’t unzip/unpack the zip archive file.
 Please open the zip archive file in Radio Explorer directly.
 Radio Explorer reads EiBi schedules directly in the zip archive form.
 It is not necessary to extract text files from the zip archive.

-FCC HF Seasonal shortwave broadcast schedules
+FCC HF Seasonal broadcast schedules

 High‐Frequency Seasonal schedules of the U.S. Federal Communications Commission (FCC) include information about broadcasting on the short waves by private stations in the U.S., and are available free at the Seasonal Schedules page of the FCC Web site.